The Town Deal - Introduction and Overview

 If we regenerate the town centre, how are we going to fill the units?
 The price of rentals are far to high for buisnesses now, so in new builds it will be far more expensive and in the end it will be the same with empty units and a ghost shopping centre.

-Paul Stockdale asked over 2 years ago
+Paul Stockdale asked almost 3 years ago

 Thanks for the email Paul, there are no new retail units being built as part of this Phase 1 under Towns Deal with the project focusing on bringing the former Binns Building back into use, removing the north east wing and creating public realm with improved accessibility